nice-shot/TheSims/README.txt

 His goal is just to move and he can do that by either wandering around or eating brains.
 Eating brains has higher priority but is not always possible.

+Over time the zombie will gain speed.
+Different zombies will increase their speed in a different way.

 Scavenger
 ---------
 His goal is the keep the shield in the shelter up.
 He scavenges for fuel in the